-DSR is always improving our systems for hiring, training, and engaging employees, process improvement and recognizing achievements, developing leaders and succession planning, and identifying the most vital jobs that individuals are most equipped to fill.
-They are crucial for continuing our expansion, realizing our objectives, increasing shareholder returns, maximizing shareholder value for all parties concerned, and ensuring the continuous welfare of our employees, all while ensuring our development and success.
+We continually improve our systems for hiring, training, and engaging employees, process improvement and recognizing achievements, developing leaders and succession planning, and identifying the most vital jobs that individuals are most equipped to fill.
+They are crucial for continuing our expansion, realizing our objectives, increasing shareholder returns, maximizing stakeholders value for all parties concerned, and ensuring the continuous welfare of our employees, all while ensuring our development and success.
 These are just a few benefits that DSR employees receive:

-Group Life Employee Spouse Group Life Workmen's ( Comprehensive Insurance Insurance Insurance Paid Annual Leave Parental Leave (Maternity Leave) Examination Leave Comprehensive Health Care Birthday Present Children Education Support Long Service Professional Body Subscriptions Allowance Awards Pai d Mourning Leave We dding Cash Gifts day for an additional 90 days.
+Group Life Insurance Employee Spouse Group Life Insurance Workmen's Comprehensive Insurance Paid Annual Leave Parental Leave (Maternity Leave) Examination Leave Comprehensive Health Care Birthday Present Children Education Support Allowance Long Service Awards Professional Body Subscriptions Pai d Mourning Leave We dding Cash Gifts day for an additional 90 days.
 In 2022, five (5) female employees benefited from this in DSR Apapa and another six (6) employees at the DSR Adamawa location.

-At DSR our employees have a right to parental leave.
+At DSR, our employees have a right to parental leave.
 The company provides paid maternity leave for 90 days to female employees, as well as paid time off to work six (6) hours each

 Additionally, employee engagement in DSR is primarily governed by and in compliance with the provisions of the Labour Act (1990), the Pension Reform Act (2004), the Factories Act (1987), the Employee's Compensation Act (2010), the National Policy on Occupational Health and Safety (2020), among others.
-We adhere to the mandatory contributory pension scheme based on Nigeria Pension Reform Act (2014) and contribute 11% of the employee's salary, while the employee contributes 9% to their pension account.
-Also, our organization has a retirement age of 65 or 20 years of service.
+We adhere to the mandatory contributory pension scheme based on Nigeria Pension Reform Act (2014) and contribute 10% of the employee's salary, while the employee contributes 8% to their pension account.
+Also, our organization has a retirement age of 65 years.
 With management approval, a contract may be provided to such an individual subsequently.
 Before a certain age, retirement may also be voluntary.